New Reddit darling Clover Health jumps 13%

-Shares of Clover Health Investments Corp (CLOV.O) jumped 13.3% in early deals on Wednesday, a day after small-time traders on online discussion forums sent its stock zooming 86% to a record high.
+(Reuters) - Shares of Clover Health Investments Corp jumped 13.3% in early deals on Wednesday, a day after small-time traders on online discussion forums sent its stock zooming 86% to a record high.

 Clover Health was one of the most heavily traded stocks before the bell after logging its highest trading volume on U.S. exchanges on Tuesday.